 I support the Urban Shield Subcommittee motion on Berkeley’s participation in 2018 Urban Shield.
 After a year of research and discussion in public meetings, this motion correctly addresses the concerns of all Berkeley residents.
 It continues Berkeley Fire Department, emergency response staff and volunteer participation in training at Urban Shield 2018 focused on response to those mass disasters most likely to affect Berkeley: wildfires, earthquakes, hazardous material releases and the need to shelter in place.
 It suspends Berkeley’s participation in the 2018 SWAT scenarios and vendor show, which promote racism, xenophobia and the militarization of our police force.
 It allows for reevaluation of Berkeley’s participation in 2019, by which time the Alameda County Board of Supervisors will have developed a reconstituted emergency prevention and response training.
 I urge you to vote to support this recommendation when it comes before the Council.”

-3) Mark Tuesday, July 24th on your calendar NOW to be sure to attend the City Council meeting where the subcommittee’s motion will be voted upon.
+3) Mark Monday, July 23rd at 4:00 on your calendar NOW to be sure to attend the City Council meeting where the subcommittee’s motion will be voted upon.